dgapitts/pg-ora-demo-scripts/README.md

 # pg-scripts
-pg-scripts for monitoring, basic testing and demo exercises
+pg-scripts for monitoring, basic testing, and demo exercises.